irmen/prog8/docs/source/building.rst

 All breakpoints are then written to a file called "programname.vice-mon-list", which is meant to be used by the Vice emulator.
 It contains a series of commands for Vice's monitor, including source labels and the breakpoint settings.
-If you use the vice autostart feature of the compiler, it will be processed by Vice automatically and immediately.
+If you use the emulator autostart feature of the compiler, it will take care of this for you.
 If you launch Vice manually, you'll have to use a command line option to load this file:

 	``$ x64 -moncommands programname.vice-mon-list``

-Vice will then use the label names in memory disassembly, and will activate the breakpoints as well.
+Vice will then use the label names in memory disassembly, and will activate any breakpoints as well.
 If your running program hits one of the breakpoints, Vice will halt execution and drop you into the monitor.